HeadspaceMeditation/ginger-io.github.io/_posts/2020-04-11-native-mobile-to-flutter.markdown

 The organizational complexity of maintaining iOS and Android teams created inefficiencies from engineering all the way up to marketing.
 We hypothesized that having a single team and product would reduce organizational complexity, allowing us to move faster and have a more unified product experience.

-Finally, Our legacy native apps had accumulated years of technical debt; we were ready for a full rewrite.
+Finally, our legacy native apps had accumulated years of technical debt; we were ready for a full rewrite.

 _Our key objectives were..._